untoxa/gb-photo/README.md

 - **Alt.
 SGB borders** allows switching between two Super Game Boy borders.
 Compatible with PAL and NTSC Super NES !
 - **Show screen grid** displays crosses following the rule of thirds.
 - **Save confirmation** adds or removes the double A input to save an image.
 Without save confirmation, camera acts like a burst mode.
 With save confirmation, like a real Game Boy Camera.
-- **IR remote** enable using the IR port to trigger image capture.
+- **IR remote** enables using the IR port to trigger image capture.
 Any IR emitting device (TV remote control, other Game Boy Color, IR LED) does the job !
 - **Quick Boot** Shunts any boot screen and drive you immediately to the **Camera mode**.
 Ideal for sneak attack !
 - **Flip live image** reverses the screen so that image appears in correct orientation when using a GBA SP, without the need for any additionnal device.
 - **Double speed** enables the Game Boy Color Double Speed Mode where everything goes twice faster (internal clock, printing, screen refreshing, inputs, etc.).
 This mode draws more current, avoid this when using a modded Game Boy Pocket.
 This mode also drives the sensor twice faster, so exposure times are all divided by 2.